thebeaverhead/react-modal-login/README.md

   }
 ```
-You need to create a methods to be passed to ReactModalLogin component such as:
+You need to create methods to be passed to ReactModalLogin component such as:

 * `openModal()` - action to open the modal.
 For instance, you may bind this to click of the "sign in" button etc.
 * `closeModal()` - action to close the modal.
 You need to pass it to the component later on to enable hiding the modal